We use cookies to improve your browsing experience and provide meaningful content. Read our cookie policy. Accept

 Post-ligation size selection No No Yes (>100 ng)

 Figure 2.
-Bioanalyzer analysis of libraries prepared using ThruPLEX DNA-Seq HV PLUS.
-Libraries were prepared from 5 ng of Control Human gDNA using ThruPLEX DNA-Seq HV PLUS.
+Bioanalyzer analysis of libraries prepared using ThruPLEX DNA-Seq FLEX EF.
+Libraries were prepared from 5 ng of Control Human gDNA using ThruPLEX DNA-Seq FLEX EF.
 Post library amplification, libraries were purified following the AMPure XP protocol.
 An aliquot of purified library was diluted to 5 ng/μl in TE buffer, and 1 μl of this diluted sample was loaded onto a Bioanalyzer High Sensitivity DNA Analysis chip (Agilent Technologies).
 The blue trace is a library generated from the 300-bp protocol, and the red trace is a library generated from the 450-bp protocol.

 Improved library preparation